refractproject/refract-spec/formats/json-compact-refract.md

 cases, it may even be easier to write, or convert from other formats such as XML or Lisp.

-One downside of this format is that there is no simple way to distinguish a normal array from a Compact Refract array.
-This makes it hard to embed Refract within normal data structures, requiring that either the entire structure be converted to Compact Refract, or that the user relies on domain-specific information.
+One downside of this format is that it is less self-explanatory and harder to understand as a human.